 Beginning a nursery business requires a large capital investment, even if land does not need to be purchased.
+The main expenses involved in establishing a pot-inpot site include the drainage system, socket containers, irrigation system, and socket pot hole excavation.
 The greatest drawback of pot-in-pot production is its significantly higher initial expense compared with other production methods.
-The main expenses involved in establishing a pot-in-pot site include the drainage system, socket containers, irrigation system, and socket pot hole excavation.
-Other expenses common to the nursery industry include equipment, buildings, supplies, plant material, irrigation system, labor, utilities, insurance, licenses, and inspections.
-With the large overhead investment required, a pot-in-pot nursery will usually take 6 or more years to be economically profitable.
+Other expenses not included in the estimate below but common to the nursery industry include equipment, buildings, utilities, insurance, licenses, inspections and capital costs.
+With the large overhead investment required, a pot-in-pot nursery will usually take six or more years to be economically profitable.

-Despite the large start-up costs, overall return for pot-in-pot has been reported to be equal to or greater than conventional field or above-ground container production.
-A grower must be prepared to make substantial investments for several years before realizing any positive returns.
-Pot-in-pot production is extremely sensitive to sale price.
-2008 estimates indicate consistent sale prices below \$50 are financially risky for this production system.
-It can take 2 to 4 years of operation before significant returns can be expected and an additional 3 to 5 years before showing a profit.
+Despite the large start-up costs, overall return for pot-in-pot has been reported to be equal to or greater than conventional field or aboveground container production.
+This is because the initial investment can result in production efficiency, labor cost savings, and possible marketing advantages over other systems.
+However, a grower must be prepared to make substantial investments before realizing any positive returns.
+It can take two to four years of operation before significant returns can be expected, and an additional three to five years before showing a profit.
+Price fluctuations may result in a longer payback period, as pot-in-pot production is extremely sensitive to sale price.
 The nursery operator will need to be able to handle the cash flow ups and downs associated with seasonal sales.

-Refer to the table, below, for 2012 per acre budget estimates for pot-in-pot production (1,144 red maple trees per acre for a western Kentucky market).
+Below are 2016 per acre budget estimates for potin-pot production (1,144 red maple trees in #15 containers per acre for two growing seasons and marketing 1,087 trees).
+Use these numbers only as a guideline.
+Budgeting aids are listed in the Selected Resources section to allow estimates to be made for a specific operation.